Stonewall riots: Rejection of prior gay subculture

-Lasting impact and recognition
+Impact and recognition

 The riots spawned from a bar raid became a literal example of gay men and lesbians fighting back and a symbolic call to arms for many people.
 Historian David Carter remarks in his book about the Stonewall riots that the bar itself was a complex business that represented a community center, an opportunity for the Mafia to blackmail its own customers, a home, and a place of "exploitation and degradation".
 The true legacy of the Stonewall riots, Carter insists, is the "ongoing struggle for lesbian, gay, bisexual, and transgender equality".
 Historian Nicholas Edsall writes:

 Stonewall has been compared to any number of acts of radical protest and defiance in American history from the Boston Tea Party on.
-But the best and certainly a more nearly contemporary analogy is with Rosa Parks' refusal to move to the back of the bus in Montgomery, Alabama, in December 1955, which sparked the modern civil rights movement.
+But the best and certainly a more nearly contemporary analogy is Rosa Parks' refusal to move to the back of the bus in Montgomery, Alabama, in December 1955, which sparked the modern civil rights movement.
 Within months after Stonewall, radical gay liberation groups and newsletters sprang up in cities and on college campuses across America and then across all of northern Europe as well.

 Before the rebellion at the Stonewall Inn, homosexuals were, as historians Dudley Clendinen and Adam Nagourney write:

 a secret legion of people, known of but discounted, ignored, laughed at or despised.
 And like the holders of a secret, they had an advantage which was a disadvantage too, and which was true of no other minority group in the United States.
 They were invisible.
 Unlike African Americans, women, Native Americans, Jews, the Irish, Italians, Asians, Hispanics, or any other cultural group which struggled for respect and equal rights, homosexuals had no physical or cultural markings, no language or dialect which could identify them to each other, or to anyone else ...
 But that night, for the first time, the usual acquiescence turned into violent resistance ...
 From that night the lives of millions of gay men and lesbians and the attitude toward them of the larger culture in which they lived, began to change rapidly.
 People began to appear in public as homosexuals, demanding respect.

 Historian Lillian Faderman calls the riots the "shot heard round the world", explaining, "The Stonewall Rebellion was crucial because it sounded the rally for that movement.
 It became an emblem of gay and lesbian power.
 By calling on the dramatic tactic of violent protest that was being used by other oppressed groups, the events at the Stonewall implied that homosexuals had as much reason to be disaffected as they."